cesarderio/Notes/Tutorials/Chron.md

 <br>

-### Step 4: Setting Environment Variables
+### **Step 4: Setting Environment Variables**

-- Cron jobs run in a limited environment, so you may need to set environment variables, especially `PATH`, at the top of your crontab file:
+Cron jobs run in a limited environment.
+To ensure scripts run correctly, you may need to set environment variables, especially `PATH`, at the top of your crontab file:

   ```bash
   PATH=/usr/bin:/bin:/usr/sbin:/sbin